What can be considered relationship problems?

 Talking to your family and friends about the difficulties in your relationships can be an important first step.
 It can be difficult to share your experiences and feelings, but it is important to try talking to them about what you’re experiencing.
 They may get a better understanding of your circumstances and help you find support.
 You may also want to use support services to help you to better express yourself with your family and friends.

 Take the next step – Make the connection.

-Every day, Veterans connect with useful resources and effective treatments for relationship problems.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with useful resources and effective treatments for relationship problems.
 If relationship trouble is affecting your health and well-being or getting in the way of your happiness, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

 Explore these resources for more information about relationship problems in Veterans.

 Learn more about the possible associations between relationship problems and other issues such as stress and anxiety, depression, posttraumatic stress, and alcohol or drugs problems.